 Fall Creek Gardens was created in response to a neighborhood survey that showed a wide-spread interest in home gardening.
 Mapleton-Fall Creek residents wanted a gardening hub, where they could build a community garden, share resources, and most importantly share food-growing knowledge.

 Our primary purpose is to teach others how to grow some of their own food, whether that is just a few herbs in a sunny window, a huge backyard garden, or a plot in a nearby community garden.
-Food (unlike money) DOES grow on trees, and so we also cover topics like organic orcharding, beekeeping, and tending backyard chickens.
+Food (unlike money) DOES grow on trees, and so we cover topics like organic orcharding, beekeeping, and tending backyard chickens as well.

 We also want to make sure that all urban gardeners, whether beginners or experts, are aware of the importance of testing their soil to make sure it isn’t too polluted to safely grow food.
 Workshops on this and other ecologic topics such as building rain barrels or gardening with native plants are frequently on our calendar of events.

-The Fall Creek Gardens Community Garden began in 2011 with four raised beds and space for an orchard.
-Since then, more than 30 families and individuals in Mapleton-Fall Creek and nearby neighborhoods have become involved.
+The Fall Creek Gardens Community Garden will start its fourth season this year, bringing together 30+ families and individuals in Mapleton-Fall Creek and nearby neighborhoods.
 While most of our community garden (CG) plots are 12” tall raised beds, we also have seated-height and standing-height beds for people who are not able to stoop or kneel while gardening.
 With four beds reserved as a Children’s Garden, we are pleased to welcome gardeners of all ages and abilities to rent and maintain a plot in the community garden and grow fresh, organic produce for themselves and their families!

 Our community gardeners are welcome to bring their own seeds, plants, and tools, but are also encouraged to utilize the tools and supplies in our storage shed, and to take advantage of the generous donations we periodically receive, such as seeds packets and transplants from local stores and other gardeners.